How to create a complete digital marketing strategy for small businesses

 When coming up with topics to create content around, start with your customers.
-What are their product pain-points and non-product related pain-points.
+What are their product pain-points and non-product related pain-points?
 They should be relevant to your brand in some way (a furniture shop wouldn’t write about cooking, for example).
 But they don’t have to be all about your products.

 Channel #3: SEO

-Search Engine Optimisation is definitely a long term commitment, but it is also one of the more cost efficient channels that can bring exponential growth.
+Search Engine Optimisation is definitely a long term commitment, but it is also one of the more cost-efficient channels that can bring exponential growth.

-- Getting your technical house in order: Technical SEO refers to how well the code behind your website is looked after.
+- Getting your technical house in order.
+Technical SEO refers to how well the code behind your website is looked after.
 For example, if your website isn’t designed for mobile devices and loads slowly, this is a bad sign in Google’s eyes as this hinders the user experience of your website visitors.
 Make sure your website has good technical health, is coded well, works on mobile devices and loads quickly.

-- Do your keyword research: Use a tool like Google’s Keyword Planner (GKP) to identify the right keywords to target.
+- Do your keyword research.
+Use a tool like Google’s Keyword Planner (GKP) to identify the right keywords to target.
 This tool (and others like Ubersuggest) will show you an estimate of how many people are searching for specific keywords, allowing you to choose which topics you target.
 It is important to not get stuck on individual words but have the broader subjects on your radar that your audience is interested in.

-- Optimise your content: This is how relevant the content on your website is for your target keywords and topics and how well it relates to what your (potential) readers and customers search for online.
+- Optimise your content.
+This is how relevant the content on your website is for your target keywords and topics and how well it relates to what your (potential) readers and customers search for online.
 Your on-page SEO can include product pages, landing pages and blog posts.
 Aim to be the go-to, most relevant, high-quality and authoritative source of information around the given subject.

 There’s a lot to take in here, so we suggest you have a more in-depth read.
 One well-known resource is Moz’s Free “Beginner’s Guide to SEO”.
-You can also have a look at reading material Google provide themselves such as the SEO Starter Guide.
+You can also have a look at reading material Google provides themselves such as the SEO Starter Guide.